- Vintage Watch Storefront

 Eberhard & Co.
-Pre-Extra Fort Tri-Compax One Button Chronograph Calibre 16000 40mm Case
+Pre-Extra Fort One Button 3-Register Chronograph Calibre 16000 40mm Case WWII Era

-We are currently looking at the rarest chronograph we've yet to offer for over 10 years.
 This is a extremely rare Eberhard & Co. three register one button chronograph.
 The case is a stepped fully stainless steel 40mm diameter case showing little wear.
-The case features a full polish finish except for the case back which is brushed finish.
-I estimate the age of this watch to be early 1940's and before the name Extra Fort was used.
-The watch was primarily used in military, medical and technical applications.
+The case features a full polish finish except for the case back which is brushed finish - typical of Eberhard cases during this era.
+I estimate the age of this watch to be late 1930's-1940's (early 1940s) and before the name Extra Fort was used.
+This watch was actually their first (and for the world) 3 register w/hour counter chronograph.
+The watch was primarily used in military, motor sport, medical and technical applications.
+It's important to note however that these were in high demand during WWII, with very little available - these were expensive to make.
 The original silver dial is beautiful - hard to really catch in the pictures.
 As shown in the photo's, the dial has age marks and some spidering especially around 4 O'clock.
-All of the hands on the watch are original and blued steel.
-In some of the photo's the 30min subdial appears much lighter in color than the others but it is not; all the hands have a very similar tone.
-The dial and all it's components and the movement are guaranteed genuine.
+All of the hands on the watch are blued steel, many of which are toned dark from age.
+The seconds hand has its original red paint still visible on it.
+In some of the photo's the 30min subdial appears much lighter in color than the others but it is not that much lighter; all the hands have a very similar tone.
 Now let's get to the very special part that makes this so rare.
 This Eberhard is executed using the calibre 16000.
 These are not just rare; but especially rare in a tri-compax configuration.
 This is a one button chronograph.
 The top pusher manages all the functions; start, stop and reset.
 The bottom button is actually a slider that locks the top pusher so that no mishaps can happen.
 When the bottom button is slid up toward the crown, the top pusher will not operate.
 When slid back down toward the lug; the top pusher then is fully functional.
-This piece was just overhauled and is keeping time within 10 seconds per day; all chronograph functions work properly and all dials reset to zero as they should.
-This Swiss markings on the bottom of the dial are so far down that you have to take the case apart to see it clearly.
-However, under magnification, you can see the top of the writing with the movement and case intact.
-This is not uncommon, watches of this age expand and contract due to temperature over in this case about 80 years.
-So things can move just the slightest - especially the dial.
-The only comparable sale I can find at this time is listed on Hodinkee Shop; however, it is inferior due to the case type (base metal it appears) and only two registers; albeit their dial is in slightly better condition.
-That said, this watch is a collectors dream, a holy grail of chronographs or if you just like the watch and have the money and want to wear it...you can do that as well.
+This piece was just overhauled and is keeping time within 10 seconds per day; all chronograph functions work properly and all dials reset as they should.
+This movement was last serviced in July 2017.
+This chronograph is a collectors dream, a holy grail of chronographs or if you just like the watch and have the money and want to wear it...you may do that as well.
 The 40mm case makes this vintage piece look to today's standards of sports model case sizes.
-If you have any questions on this watch, please contact me directly at +1.413.219.1104.
-Or email me using the many links on our site.
-Thank you.
-We got this at a great price at auction but it needed some work.
-We are passing it along well below to market value based on our pricing policy that watches are priced based on margin.
-That's why is some cases during the year we see something like this; a very expensive important vintage watch at a price as if we don;t know what it is.
-Best of luck - I would't wait long, price is firm.